 Ensuring Half the thickness of the Party Wall is Used

-The majority or semi-detached or terraced properties are separated by a solid construction wall with a thickness of 225mm (9 inches) or the length of a brick.
+The majority of semi-detached or terraced properties are separated by a solid construction wall with a thickness of 225mm (9 inches) or the length of a brick.

-Under the Party Wall etc Act 1996, the building owner has the legal right to use the full thickness of the Party Wall to accommodate their loft conversion, however if they were to do this it would prejudice the adjoining owner’s (the neighbouring owner) future development plans.
+Under the Party Wall etc Act 1996, the building owner has the legal right to use the full thickness of the Party Wall to accommodate their loft conversion, however, if they were to do this it would prejudice the adjoining owner’s (the neighboring owner’s) future development plans.